We help business and IT professionals to maximise value, success and ROI from

 2004: David Jacobs presented an introduction to Business Value Maximisation Framework (BVMF®) at the University of Westminster's business school

-2002 & 2003: David Jacobs presented his Business Value Maximisation Framework (BVMF®) at the first and second UK International Performance Management Symposia
+2002, 2003: David Jacobs presented his Business Value Maximisation Framework (BVMF®) at the first and second UK International Performance Management Symposia in London and Bristol

 2001: David Jacobs presented 'Bridging the Gap' on behalf of the BCS Business-IT Interface Group at City University to the group, staff and students

-2001: David Jacobs contributed to ground breaking book Failsafe IS Project Delivery by Andrew Holmes, published by Gower, reprinted 2017/2018
+2001: David Jacobs contributed to Andrew Holmes' ground breaking book Failsafe IS Project Delivery, published by Gower, reprinted in 2017/2018

 1996: David Jacobs' article 'A New Breed of Friendship (for Business and IT)' caused a positive, eye brow raising stir at the FT IT Review

-1996: David Jacobs' letter 'Not Ignoring Is Not Enough' on the effects of the IT industry's lack of pro-active focus on business process related value is published in Computing magazine
+1996: David Jacobs' letter 'Not Ignoring Is Not Enough' on the effects of the IT industry's lack of pro-active focus on business process related value was published in Computing magazine

-1995: David Jacobs' first article 'The Safest Way to Effective IT' is published in Corporate IT Strategy magazine
+1995: David Jacobs' first article 'The Safest Way to Effective IT' was published in Corporate IT Strategy magazine

-1993: To address the low IT project success rates of the time David Jacobs started to document ideas, models and techniques for more effective Business-IT working
+1993: To address the low IT project success rates of the time, David Jacobs started to document his ideas, models and techniques for more effective and collaborative Business-IT working, bridging and mediation

-1982-1992: David Jacobs wrote the first ever air cargo market forecasting software and, continuing to bridge the computer-business interface in a progressive way, realised methods and practices were sketchy in respect of their focus on value
+1982-1992: David Jacobs wrote the first ever UK air cargo market forecasting software and, continuing to bridge the computer-business interface progressively, realised methods and practices were sketchy in respect of their focus on value

 1981: Working in marketing information, analysis and research, David Jacobs wrote his first professional computer software gaining high commendation from the client business for the excellent results